Annenberg School for Communication/ Perelman School of Medicine

 The mission of PolicyLab is to achieve optimal child health and well-being by informing program and policy changes through interdisciplinary research.
 PolicyLab develops and implements evidence-based solutions that are responsive to community needs and relevant to policy priorities.
 David Rubin, MD, MSCE and Kathleen Noonan, JD lead the interdisciplinary team at PolicyLab, which consists of 15 faculty and over 30 staff who are experts in medicine, law, public health, health policy, psychology, biostatistics, social work, health services research, program evaluation, and ethics.
 PolicyLab’s work focuses on improving public systems, improving health care delivery, and improving child health outcomes.
 PolicyLab’s project topics range from early childhood development, adolescent health, child welfare, behavioral health, complex chronic conditions, and immigrant and refugee health.

 Veterans Affairs (VA)

-Since 2001, the VA CHERP has promoted quality and equity in health and health care for veterans and other vulnerable populations.
+Since 2001, the VA CHERP, a national VA Center of Innovation, has promoted quality and equity in health and health care for veterans and other vulnerable populations.
 It is a cross-state collaboration between the VA Pittsburgh Healthcare System, the University of Pittsburgh, the Philadelphia VA Medical Center, and Penn.
 CHERP research contributions include interventions in disparities in joint replacement, diabetes, hypertension control, and mental illness.
 CHERP investigators also lead national initiatives to improve palliative care in all VA facilities, and to evaluate and improve the VA’s Patient Aligned Care Team model.